Ergobaby

 And what's the prize?

 Just treats, no tricks!
 Our winner will receive a bundle of ergonomic baby essentials worth over £1000!
-It contains: x1 Embrace newborn carrier x1 Evolve 3-in-1 bouncer x1 Metro+ Deluxe pushchair x1 Omni baby carrier x1 Lift hip seat x1 Evolve
+It contains: x1 Embrace newborn carrier x1 Evolve 3-in-1 bouncer x1 Metro+ Deluxe pushchair x1 Omni baby carrier x1 Lift hip seat x1 Evolve 3-in-1 high chair If you win, you can choose whichever colour and style you like (subject to availability)!

 Humans are a carrying species.
 This means we have carried our babies since the beginning of time, across the most diverse cultures.
 And this also applies to children with disabilities too, including those with Down syndrome (also known as trisomy 21).
 A baby with Down syndrome has the same basic needs for love, security and cuddles as every child.
 Carrying them in a baby carrier or sling is a wonderful way to fulfil these needs and it is particularly beneficial to carry a baby with Down syndrome in a baby carrier.
 We would like to explain why this is the case in today's blog post.